rubymonsters/ruby-for-beginners/36_string_interpolation.md

 ```

 Using this syntax everything between the opening `#{` and closing `}` bits is
-evaluated as Ruby code, and the result of this evaluation will be embedded into
+evaluated as Ruby code, and the result of this evaluation will be *embedded
-the string surrounding it.
+into* the string surrounding it.

 In other words, when Ruby finds the bit `#{name}` in this string, then it will
 evaluate the piece of Ruby code `name`.
 It finds that this is a variable, so it
 returns the value of the variable, which is the string `"Ada"`.
 So it embeds it
-into the surrounding string, replacing the `#{name}` bit.
+into the surrounding string `"Hello, #{name}!"`, by replacing `#{name}`.

-And now we can finally explain the difference between strings created with
+Now we can also finally explain the difference between strings created with
 single and double quotes:

 String interpolation only works with double quotes.